Camyil-89/TranslatorOFF-Update/README.md

 ## Translators

+TranslatorOFF supports languages that are available on translation sites (Google, Papago, DeepL).

 | Translator Name | Speed of Work | Translation Accuracy | Description |
 |-----------------|---------------|----------------------|-------------|
 |DeepL|High|High|95% of the tests of the application were conducted with the translator DeepL, it seemed to me the fastest and most accurate of all. |